Dementia

 Dementias that are progressive get worse over time.
 Types of dementias that worsen and aren't reversible include:

-Although not all causes of Alzheimer's disease are known, experts do know that a small percentage are related to changes in three genes.
-These gene changes can be passed down from parent to child.
-While several genes are probably involved in Alzheimer's disease, one important gene that increases risk is apolipoprotein E4 (APOE).
+• Alzheimer's disease.
+This is the most common cause of dementia.
+Not all causes of Alzheimer's disease are known, but a small percentage are related to changes in three genes.
+These gene changes can be passed down from a parent to a child.
+While several genes are probably involved in Alzheimer's disease, one important gene that increases risk is apolipoprotein E (APOE).

 People with Alzheimer's disease have plaques and tangles in their brains.
 Plaques are clumps of a protein called beta-amyloid.
 Tangles are fibrous masses made up of tau protein.
 It's thought that these clumps damage healthy brain cells and the fibers connecting them.

 • Vascular dementia.
 This type of dementia is caused by damage to the vessels that supply blood to the brain.
-Blood vessel problems can cause stroke or affect the brain in other ways, such as by damaging the fibers in the white matter of the brain.
+Blood vessel conditions can cause stroke or affect the brain in other ways, such as by damaging the fibers in the white matter of the brain.

 • Lewy body dementia.
 Lewy bodies are balloonlike clumps of protein.
 They have been found in the brains of people with Lewy body dementia, Alzheimer's disease and Parkinson's disease.
 Lewy body dementia is one of the more common types of dementia.